nateberkopec/dotcom/_posts/2016-01-07-what-http2-means-for-ruby-developers.md

 ## How to Take Advantage of HTTP/2 Today

+If you're curious about where we have to go next with Rack and what future interfaces might look like in Rails for taking advantage of HTTP/2, [I find that this Github thread is extremely illuminating](https://github.com/tenderlove/the_metal/issues/5).

 For all the doom-and-gloom I just gave you about HTTP/2 still looking a ways off for Ruby web frameworks, take heart!
 There are ways to take advantage of HTTP/2 today *before* anything changes in Rack and Rails.

 ### Move your assets to a HTTP/2 enabled CDN

 An easy one for most Rails apps is to use a CDN that has HTTP/2 support.
 Cloudflare is probably the largest and most well-known.

 There's no need to add a subdomain - simply directing traffic through Cloudflare should allow browsers to upgrade connections to HTTP/2 where available.
+The page you're reading right now is using Cloudflare to serve you with HTTP/2!
+Open up your developer tools to see what this looks like.

 ### Use an HTTP/2 enabled proxy, like nginx or h20.